Facilities Management

 Engineering

-The primary services and responsibilities of the Engineering department include management and implementation of the university's infrastructure projects, renovation of existing facilities, oversight of the university's master plan and support for construction of new high performance green buildings including the LEED Platinum certified Human Health Building and LEED Gold certified Engineering Center, Hillcrest Hall, and Oak View Hall.
+The primary services and responsibilities of the Engineering and Energy department include management and implementation of the university's infrastructure projects, renovation of existing facilities, oversight of the university's master plan and support for construction of new high performance green buildings including the LEED Platinum certified Human Health Building and LEED Gold certified Engineering Center, Hillcrest Hall, and Oak View Hall.
 In addition, we oversee the university's storm water management program, engineering design documents, purchase of utilities and implementation of a variety of energy initiatives.
 We also manage the database for the campus' capital assets, continuously promoting initiatives for sustainability best practices and green culture within the campus community.

 Rafi Bayrakdarian